The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-DarlinHolguin/src/short-response.md

 ## Response 1

 **Encapsulation** refers to when a class keeps its data and functions together and hides the important stuff so you can't mess with it directly.
-The use of private fields in the inside of the object makes it so it is protected, and so you can only make changes through the methods the class gives you.
+The use of private fields inside the object makes it so that it is protected, and so you can only make changes through the methods the class gives you.

+### Syntax example

 ```js
 class Player {